-A full workshop pass will be £150 and a party pass will be £75.
+A full pass at the slightly cheaper “earlyworm” price will be £160 and a party pass will be £75.
+Full pass tickets go up to full price from Sunday 4th March.
 We don’t at this stage plan to sell single night tickets and we will definitely not be selling tickets on the door.
-Note that you both need a ticket - but a workshop pass includes the parties.
+Note that you both need a ticket.
+The full pass includes classes and parties.

 There will be three levels:

 Please note that the classes are not suitable for complete beginners.

 All placement into levels will be by audition on the Saturday and no exceptions will be made unless you’re happy to be in the Intermediate level in which case you need not attend the audition.
 As the numbers are fixed, the class levels will be relative to those of your fellow students overall - but please bear the following in mind as a guide to our expectations for the class material: